backdrop-contrib/notify/README.txt

-If you've set up a multilingual site, there should also be three radio buttons that allow you to filter notifications about new nodes against the users language setting (may be set by editing the user profile).
+If you've set up a multilingual site, there should also be three radio buttons that allow you to filter notifications about new nodes against the user's language setting (may be set by editing the user profile).
-The first setting ("All cintents") will notify a user about all new content on the site.
+The first setting ("All contents") will notify a user about all new content on the site.
 If a piece of contents exists in more than one language, all versions will be notified about.
 The setting "Contents in the user's preferred language + contents not yet translated" will